YuliaAsIs/Current-and-Future-Technological-Trends/collecting-job-data.md

 ---

 ### 2. Parsed Job Data by Technology
-Created a function to count the number of jobs for a given technology.
+I created a function to count the number of jobs for a given technology.

 ```python
 def get_number_of_jobs_T(technology):